 The 10 Best AI Visibility Tools in 2026 (Compared by Features, Pricing & Use Case)

-Compare the 10 best AI visibility tools in 2026 — Frase, Profound, Peec AI, Semrush, and more — on features, pricing, and the use case each one fits best.
+Compare the 10 best AI visibility tools in 2026 by features, pricing, and use case.
+See which tool fits your team, from monitor-and-fix to enterprise tracking.

-The best AI visibility tools in 2026 are Frase, Profound, Peec AI, Semrush AI Toolkit, Athena, SE Ranking, Surfer SEO, Writesonic, Otterly.ai, and ZipTie.
+The ten tools we compare are Frase, Profound, Peec AI, Semrush AI Toolkit, Athena, SE Ranking, Surfer SEO, Writesonic, Otterly.ai, and ZipTie.
 Each tracks how often AI search engines like ChatGPT, Perplexity, Claude, and Gemini cite your brand.
 They differ most on one thing: whether the tool stops at the alert, or helps you fix the gap it found.
+That single difference is how we'll separate them.

 Search is moving into the answer itself.
 About 68% of Google searches ended without a click in early 2026, up sharply year over year, according to SparkToro's analysis of Similarweb clickstream data from January to April 2026.
 ChatGPT reached about 900 million weekly active users in February 2026 (OpenAI, reported by TechCrunch), and Google's Gemini app has passed 750 million monthly active users, while Gemini-powered AI Overviews in Search reach an estimated 2 billion-plus people each month (Google Q1 2026 earnings and industry estimates).
 When the answer is the destination, being cited inside it is the new front page.

 That shift creates a measurement gap.
 Traditional rank trackers tell you where you sit on a results page.
 They say nothing about whether ChatGPT recommends you, or whether Perplexity cites your guide.
 AI visibility tools close that gap.
-This guide compares 10 of them on features, pricing, strengths, and the use case each one fits best.
+This guide compares ten of them so you can pick the one that fits how your team actually works.

 For the full primer on what AI visibility is and how to build a program around it, read our complete guide to AI visibility.